unf6/i/recovery.md

    that even if someone has your personal details, they still can't get in to those accounts.

-1. Check the url for any website that asks you to login.
+1. Check the URL of any website that asks you to login.
 If it looks even the slightest bit odd or unexpected, don't fill it in.
+If it is missing the padlock icon, don't fill it in.
+If you're sure that you have already logged in, don't fill it in.

 1. Share all of this information (or this page) with anyone who you think could be compromised.
 This doesn't just help them, but also limits the